aanandprabhu30/NLP-Project/Documentation/LOGS.md

 #### Background and Motivation

-While v7.0 provided methodologically sound classification with 86.92% accuracy, analysis revealed a critical weakness: poor detection of MIXED methodology papers (F1-score ~0.35).
-This significant gap in MIXED methodology identification motivated the development of v8.0 as a specialized solution.
+While v7.0 provided methodologically sound classification with 86.92% accuracy and solid Mixed methodology detection (F1-score 0.68), exploration of alternative approaches led to the development of v8.0 as a two-stage methodology classifier experiment.

-#### Implementation (v8.0 MIXED Detection Enhancement)
+#### Implementation (v8.0 Two-Stage Methodology Approach)

 ##### Core Innovation: Two-Stage Classification